Resources for Medical Students

 ASCO published a report on the oncology workforce predicting that by 2020, the field would face a shortage of up to 4,100 oncologists.
 This shortage will be the result of:

 These two factors will increase the demand for oncology visits by 48%.

 Oncology can be practiced in three general arenas: academic practice, community practice, or practice in industry or government.

-Academic practice is a practice closely aligned with a university or medical school.
-These practices generally have three stated goals: education, research, and patient care. ¶ In their professional lives, academic physicians may emphasize one of these areas over the other two.
+Academic Practice is closely aligned with a university or medical school.
+These practices generally have three stated goals: education, research, and patient care.
+In their professional lives, academic physicians may emphasize one of these goals over the other two.
 However, they always endeavor to carry out the tripartite academic mission.

-Community practice generally refers to two kinds of practice.
-One is "private practice.”
-The other is practice within large organizations whose primary goal is patient care. ¶ “Private practice” refers to job positions in which day-to-day care of patients is the primary occupation.
+Community Practice generally refers to two kinds of practice: "private practice" and practice within large organizations whose primary goal is patient care.
+“Private practice” refers to job positions in which day-to-day care of patients is the primary occupation.
 It can include:

 - Multispecialty medical groups

 - Employment by government agencies (federal, state, county, or city)

 Industry or Government Practice is closely tied to the overall mission of the organization.
 Many industrial firms view their mission as similar to that of any academic organization—to perform research with the goal of expanding knowledge and creating new products.
 However, industrial firms tend to be organized to develop or support a commercial product.
 Physicians who practice in government generally work to develop or support the development of public policy.
 They accomplish this primarily through implementing or developing regulations, or by supporting lawmakers.

 The Conquer Cancer Foundation works to overcome cancer by funding breakthrough research and sharing cutting-edge knowledge with patients and physicians worldwide.
 Learn more about CCF’s numerous funding and grant opportunities for researchers at all stages of their careers.